Part 2. How to Manage Your Infrastructure as Code

 Configuration Management Tools

-After trying out ad hoc scripts, and hitting all the issues mentioned in the previous section, the software industry moved on to configuration management tools, such as Chef, Puppet, and Ansible.
+After trying out ad hoc scripts, and hitting all the issues mentioned in the previous section, the software industry moved on to configuration management tools, such as Chef, Puppet, and Ansible (full list).
 These tools first started to appear before cloud computing was ubiquitous, so the way they were originally designed was to assume someone else had done the work of setting up the hardware (e.g., your Ops team racked the servers in your own data center), and the primary purpose of these tools was to handle the software, including configuring the operating system, installing dependencies, deploying and updating apps, and so on.

 Master servers